Swasth-Digital-Health-Foundation/integration-sdks/java/hcx-integrator-sdk/README.md

 </dependency>
 ```

-The SDK expect configuration of the HCX Instance and the participant details to initialise and set the context to use it.
-The configuration can be given as a Java Map or JSON String.
+The SDK expects configuration of the HCX Instance and participant details to initialize and set the context for usage.
+The configuration can be provided as a Java Map or a JSON string.

-It expects the below details as configuration to set the context in the integration environment to use the APIs within the SDK.
+The following configuration details are required to set the context in the integration environment for using the SDK:

 |**Config Variable Name**|**Mandatory**|**Details**|
 | :-: | :-: | :-: |